-IBM’s Strategy in Following Porter’s Generic Strategies
+IBM’s Generic Strategies (Porter’s Model)

 - Bharadwaj, A., El Sawy, O. A., Pavlou, P. A., & Venkatraman, N. (2013).
-Digital business strategy: toward a next generation of insights.
+Digital business strategy: Toward a next generation of insights.
 MIS Quarterly, 37(2), 471-482.

 - Capek, P. G., Frank, S. P., Gerdt, S., & Shields, D. (2005).
 A history of IBM’s open-source involvement and strategy.
-IBM systems journal, 44(2), 249-257.
+IBM Systems Journal, 44(2), 249-257.

 - Dobbs, M. (2014).
-Guidelines for applying Porter’s five forces framework: a set of industry analysis templates.
+Guidelines for applying Porter’s five forces framework: A set of industry analysis templates.
 Competitiveness Review, 24(1), 32-45.

 - Gingerich, E. (2012).
 Smart Change in Strategy: IBM‘s Response to Challenging Times.
 The Journal of Values-Based Leadership, 4(1), 2.

-- Harreld, J. B., O Reilly, C. A., & Tushman, M. L. (2007).
+- Harreld, J. B., O’Reilly, C. A., & Tushman, M. L. (2007).
 Dynamic capabilities at IBM: Driving strategy into action.
 California Management Review, 49(4), 21.

-- The IBM Strategy.
+- International Business Machines Corporation – The IBM Strategy.

 - International Business Machines Corporation (IBM) – Form 10-K.

-- Kasanoff, B. (2015, January 29).
+- Kasanoff, B. (2015).
 IBM Strategy: Protect The Machine, Not The People.
 Forbes.